AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 Use the [!DNL Pega Profile Connector] in Adobe Experience Platform to create a live outbound connection to your [!DNL Amazon Web Services] (AWS) S3 storage to periodically export profile data to CSV files from Adobe Experience Platform into your own S3 buckets.
 In [!DNL Pega Customer Decision Hub], you can schedule data jobs to import this profile data from S3 storage to update the [!DNL Pega Customer Decision Hub] profile.

-This connector helps setup initial export of profile data and also helps sync up new profiles periodically into [!DNL Pega Customer Decision Hub].
+This connector helps set up the initial export of profile data and also helps sync up new profiles periodically into [!DNL Pega Customer Decision Hub].
 Having up-to-date data in Customer Decision Hub provides a better and updated view of your customer base for next-best-action decisioning.

 >[!IMPORTANT]
 >